MRCardoso/signiuof/README.md

 # A Node package to signin and signup

+the idea of this package is, start a app with login by this base

 When this package is installer in your application, in your base path  'app/views',is copied the following views:
 * **signin.ejs:** The view that render the interface to signin on application
 * **signup.ejs:** The view that render the interface to create account on application